THE EXERCISE OF FAITH

 The person who would live by faith must be ready to stand for God when the churches no longer are fervent toward the Lord.
-God must have His "Antipas" (against all) in every generation.
-He who would walk with God must be prepared to walk alone.
+God must have His “Antipas” (which means “against all”) in every generation.
+He who wants to walk with God must be prepared to walk alone.
 Those who must be popular, part of the crowd, will never reap the rich harvest that awaits the true servant of the Lord.

 Jeremiah, after having been promised authority over the nations while still a young man, experienced much sorrow.

-Woe is me, my mother, that thou hast borne me a man of strife and a man of contention to the whole earth!
-I have neither lent on usury, nor men have lent to me on usury; yet every one of them doth curse me.
+Woe is me, my mother, that you have borne me, a man of strife and a man of contention to the whole earth!
+I have neither lent for interest, nor have men lent to me for interest.
+Every one of them curses me.
 (Jeremiah 15:10)

 Would you like to be a prophet of the Lord?

-If we are called to rule we will suffer.
-The higher the position to which we have been called the deeper will be dug the foundation of our faith.
+If we are called to rule, we will suffer.
+The higher the position we have been called to, the deeper will be dug the foundation of our faith.
 Our obedience will be tested to the ultimate degree.
 Only a persevering faith in God can keep us faithful while we are in the fire.

-Throughout the Church Era the blessed hope of the Christians has been changed from renewal of life on the earth to eternal residence in Heaven (perhaps as a result of the philosophy of Gnosticism).
-If the believer views eternal residence in Heaven as the goal of salvation he will find it very difficult to understand the Kingdom of God.
+Throughout the Church Era, the blessed hope of the Christians has been changed from renewal of life on the earth (i.e., our resurrection), to eternal residence in Heaven (perhaps as a result of the philosophy of Gnosticism).
+If the believer views eternal residence in Heaven as the goal of salvation, he will find it very difficult to understand the Kingdom of God.
 The Kingdom of God is designed for life on the earth.

-The believers of today need to understand that every word they speak, every thought they think, every action they take, is shaping their resurrection, the renewal of their life on the earth.
+Each believer of today needs to understand that every word he speaks, every thought he thinks, every action he takes, is shaping his resurrection, the renewal of his life on the earth.
 Our resurrection will come to us as a robe that clothes our flesh and bones when they are raised from the dead.
 We are creating that robe now by our behavior.

 The Lord’s saints always have been and always shall be considered by the wicked to be sheep for the slaughter.
 They shall also be rejected and slain by the Lord’s own people.
 Every true prophet is cast out by the Israel of God.

-And these all, having obtained a good report through faith, received not the promise: God having provided some better thing for us, that they without us should not be made perfect.
+God having provided something better for us, that they should not be made perfect apart from us.
 (Hebrews 11:39,40)